Back to blog

 Whereas a proxy or a proxy server also allows achieving anonymity but is most commonly used by individuals and organizations (in significant quantities) that are performing web scraping operations.
 If you wish to learn more, our blog on scraping with Python delves into the topic of scraping in a more in-depth way.

-On a business’s level, the use of a proxy or a proxy server comes in handy to not only protect their brands, but proxies are also used for market research, web scraping real estate and many more purposes.
+On a business’s level, the use of a proxy or a proxy server comes in handy for brand protection, but proxies are also used for market research, web scraping real estate and many more purposes.
 A common challenge faced by many is to avoid getting blocked by the desirable data source while collecting the required data.
 The use of a proxy allows overcoming this challenge.

 Combining proxies with web scraping allows making it seem as if multiple organic users are visiting the website.
 And this makes it possible to successfully extract a vast amount of required data without raising any suspicions to the web server.